bbepis/XUnity.AutoTranslator/README.md

 }
 ```

-An important points to make here, is that there is both an `Asset` and an `Assets` property on the context object.
-These can be used interchangably, but an array will only ever be used if the following two conditions apply:
+An important point to make here is that there are both an `Asset` and an `Assets` property on the context object.
+These can be used interchangeably, but an array will only ever be used if the following two conditions apply:
  * You've subscribed with `OneCallbackPerLoadCall`.
  * The `LoadType` in the `Parameters` property is `LoadByType` or `LoadNamedWithSubAssets`, which are the only types of resource loading that may return multiple resources.

 In relation to this, it is worth mentioning that if a call to load assets returns 0 assets, you will not receive any callbacks if you subscribe through `OneCallbackPerResourceLoaded` where as if you subscribe through `OneCallbackPerLoadCall` you would still get your one callback.

-If you update or replace the asset being loaded remember to call to `Complete` method to indicate your intentions regarding:
+If you update or replace the asset being loaded remember to call the `Complete` method to indicate your intentions regarding:
  * Whether the remaining postfixes should be called.

 In addition, if we take a look at the `Parameters` property of the context object, we will find the following definition: